Zhongshan: the stylish all-rounder (cafés, bars, easy transit)

 The biggest accessibility upgrade is itinerary design: fewer transfers, shorter hops, and predictable rest points.
 Taipei’s café culture makes it easy to build in breaks without losing momentum.

 Choose neighborhoods that naturally support this style (like Zhongshan or Daan) and keep days in clusters.
+The goal is a smooth day, not the maximum number of pins on a map.

 Hand-picked next reads to make your Taipei plan smoother.